What makes a city truly great?

 On our way to the game we got caught in the daily downpour and sought shelter under an overhang.
 Another couple who were waiting out the storm soon engaged us in a lively conversation, like we were old friends who just happened to run into each other.
 When the rain stopped, we went our separate ways to the game, but that short conversation left me smiling and excited for what the city had to offer.

 New Orleans was the first place I ever attended a tailgate party and it completely blew my mind.
 The people welcomed us with open arms, offering us jambalaya, cake, and drinks.
 This might not seem like a big deal to some, but to me it was a small shock.

 You see, I was wearing the opposing team’s shirt (and in some cities, that can lead to a little taunting).
 Even though I was the ONLY person wearing a Vikings shirt (they lost by the way), they never pointed that out and still treated me like I was part of the Who Dat Nation.

 Charisma on the Streets

 “I bet I can tell you where you got your shoes,” a guy walking along the river said to Mike.

 “No way, you don’t know where I got them.”

 “How could you possibly know that?”

-After a little back and forth between Mike and this character (and me keeping a close watch on Mike’s wallet), the guy finally says, “You got them on your feet.”
+After a little back and forth between Mike and this character, the guy finally says, “You got them on your feet.”

 Ha…good one!
 For being so witty, we gave in and let him “shine” Mike’s shoes for a tip.
 (Although in hindsight, I would take away originality points because later in our trip a different guy used that exact same line on us!)
 Yes, we got hustled, but it was so funny we didn’t mind.
 Plus, now we have a good story to tell.